Ajeet Cour

 Ajeet Cour (born 1934) is an Indian writer who writes in Punjabi.
 She is a recipient of the Sahitya Akademi Award and the Padma Shri, the fourth-highest civilian award by the Government of India.

 Biography

 Ajeet Cour was born in the family of Sardar Makhan Singh in 1934 in Lahore.
 She had her early education there.
+In her childhood, she was also taught by Kartar Singh Hitkari (father of Amrita Pritam).
 After the partition, her family came to Delhi, where she earned an M.A.
 (Economics).